Bowel Cancer and Stomach Noises: Exploring the Connection

 Other Causes of Stomach Noises

-• Gastrointestinal Infections: Viruses, bacteria, or parasites can infect the GI tract, leading to changes in digestion and associated noises.
+• Gastrointestinal Infections: Viruses, bacteria, or parasites can disrupt digestion, causing unusual stomach noises.

 Diagnosis and Screening

-The diagnosis of bowel cancer typically begins with a thorough medical history and physical examination, including a digital rectal examination (DRE).
-This initial step allows healthcare professionals to check for abnormalities in the lower rectum.
-For a more detailed investigation, procedures such as a colonoscopy or imaging tests like computed tomography (CT) colonography may be recommended.
+The diagnosis of bowel cancer starts with a medical history review and a physical exam, including a digital rectal examination (DRE) to check for abnormalities in the lower rectum.

-• Colonoscopy is a key diagnostic tool where a long, flexible tube equipped with a camera is used to examine the entire colon and rectum.
-It can detect polyps, cancer, and other diseases of the colon.
+• Colonoscopy: A flexible tube with a camera examines the entire colon and rectum, detecting polyps, cancer, and other issues.

 When to See a Doctor